 Our team of qualified wellbeing workers and professionals work in partnership with teachers, parents and carers to provide support and guidance to our students.
 We are committed to ensuring that every student feels safe, enjoys coming to school, and can achieve their best within an inclusive environment.
 Our staff work with students to build the confidence, capacity and skills to help students manage their emotions, deal with adversity and empower them to take care of their mental health and build positive relationship with their peers.

 At Kempsey Adventist School (KAS), we believe that every child is a child of God and needs and deserves individual care.
 We endeavour to lead our students to know their God, themselves and their place in society.
 Pastoral care embraces a total caring for each child and influences all teacher/student relationships.

-KAS is committed to the wellbeing of our entire school community.
-We employ two chaplains and a counsellor to cater for the pastoral care needs of KAS students and their families.
-The chaplains and counsellor are available to all members of our school community by appointment.
-Protocols apply to students who want to visit a chaplain or counsellor during class time.
+KAS is committed to the spiritual wellbeing of our entire school community.
+We employ three chaplains to cater for the pastoral care needs of KAS students and their families.
+The chaplains are available to all members of our school community by appointment.
+Protocols apply to students who want to visit a chaplain during class time.